ceronvgabriel/factored-datathon-2023-datacticos/README.md

 - **Check customer reviews in historical and streaming timeview.**
 - **Automatic summarization of good or bad reviews.**
 - **Lifetime cycle of any available product.**
-- **Compare your products with other possible competitors in within industry**
+- **Compare your products with other possible competitors in within industry.**

 ## Screenshots